Should IT Departments Sell End-of-Life IT Assets on Ebay?

 These cases and many others are stark reminders of why selling used IT equipment outside of the channels of a NAID-certified ITAD vendor is fraught with risk and can result in devastating data breaches, regulatory fines, and reputational damage.

-Ensure all device data is fully sanitized and/or destroyed before selling on ebay
+Ensure all device data is fully sanitized and/or destroyed before donating or selling

 How to Mitigate Risks Associated IT Asset Disposal